CiscoDevNet/terraform-fmc-dynamicobjects/README.md

 consul-terraform-sync will install the required version of Terraform. consul-terraform-sync will install the required version of the Terraform provider defined in the config file and declared in the "task".
-A new direstory "sync-tasks" with a sub-directory corresponding to each "task" will be created.
+A new directory "sync-tasks" with a sub-directory corresponding to each "task" will be created.
 Within each sub-directory corresponding a task, consul-terraform-sync will create main.tf, variables.tf, providers.tfvars, terraform.tfvars and terraform.tfvars.tmpl files.

 * **main.tf:**